Tokyo in 3 Days

 Where to stay in Tokyo

-We stayed at the Mitsui Garden Hotel Jingugaien Tokyo Premier.
+We stayed at the excellent Mitsui Garden Hotel Jingugaien Tokyo Premier.
 This is located just outside the more touristy areas, so was more reasonably priced.
 The hotel is new (built for the Olympics) and very clean and comfortable.
 It overlooks the Olympic Park and is very closed to both a Metro Station (Kokuritsu-Kyogijo) and a JR Train Station (Sendagaya), so extremely conveniently located for public transport.

 Mitsui Garden Hotel Room